CTLife/2ndGS_Pipelines/README.md

 HISDA: Hi-C  Data Analyzer

-  All the scripts have been fully tested and passed my quality inspection on Ubuntu Linux.
+  All the scripts have been fully tested and passed my quality inspection in Ubuntu Linux.

 ---------------------------------------------------------------------------------------------